 Christ has called us into a community of justice where all are free to contribute and to share one another’s burdens.
 The Uniting Church respects the rights and dignity of our first people.

-A leading-edge in our justice work is the Uniting Church’s efforts to bring Indigenous and non-Indigenous Australians together and to support First Peoples, primarily through our covenant relationship with the Uniting Aboriginal and Islander Christian Congress (UAICC).
+At the heart of our justice work is the Uniting Church’s efforts to bring First and Second Peoples of Australia together and to support First Nations Peoples, primarily through our covenant relationship with the Uniting Aboriginal and Islander Christian Congress (UAICC).

 Uniting Church in Australia, Assembly

 Learn more about Covenanting in the Uniting Church on the Assembly website.

 Sign the petition to the WA Legislative Council seeking a compensation scheme for the Stolen Generations Survivors by Bringing Them Home WA, Yokai Healing our Spirit and Kimberley Stolen Generation Aboriginal Corp.

 Uniting Church Western Australia – Congregation Covenanting Guide

 The Congregation Covenanting Guide ‘Walking together as First and Second Peoples’ has been prepared by the Covenanting Commission for use in congregations.
 The resource has been developed to provide a simple list of suggested actions congregations can take to progress their Covenanting journey.
 We encourage all congregations to use the guide and continue to take steps in walking together as First and Second Peoples.